-Garlic and Thyme Pan Seared Mushrooms [Vegan]
+Garlic and Thyme Pan Seared Mushrooms [Vegan, Gluten-Free]

-- 1 lb mushrooms of choice; crimini, portobello, white button, chanterelle, shiitake, etc, sliced thinly
+- 1 lb mushrooms of choice; crimini, portobello, white button, chanterelle, shiitake, etc., sliced thinly

-- 2 Tbsp finely chopped fresh garlic
+- 2 tablespoons finely chopped fresh garlic

-- 1Tbsp thyme, fresh is great, but dried is fine too
+- 1 tablespoon thyme, fresh is great, but dried is fine too

-- 1/2 tsp salt, or to taste
+- 1/2 teaspoon salt, or to taste

-- 1/4 tsp black pepper, or to taste
+- 1/4 teaspoon black pepper, or to taste

-- 2 Tbsp of white wine, optional
+- 2 tablespoon of white wine, optional

-- 2. When mushrooms have begun to release their water, continue stirring until they begin to brown.
+- When mushrooms have begun to release their water, continue stirring until they begin to brown.

-- 3. Cook an additional minute or two to mellow the garlic, and get it nice and golden.
+- Cook an additional minute or two to mellow the garlic, and get it nice and golden.
 Take care not to let the garlic burn.